bugfishtm/fast-php-page/_source/_core/_error/README.md

-# Error Pages

-**DO NOT MODIFY FILES WITHIN THIS FOLDER, AS THEY MAY BE OVERWRITTEN DURING CORE UPDATES!**
+📁 **Error Pages Folder**

 This folders does include default error pages used by htaccess files and other website functionalities.
 You can include them if you need to.

-Happy Erroring!
+**Note:** Changes in this folder are NOT persistent and will be overwritten by core updates.

+Happy coding and have a great one!
-Bugfish <3
+🐟 Bugfish <3